Pacific Northwest Christmas Events in 2021

-Zoolights – Point Defiance Zoo at Tacoma, WA; 11/27 – 1/3/21 from 5-9pm every night.
-Tickets are $10 – $14/person.
+Zoolights – Point Defiance Zoo at Tacoma, WA; through 1/2 from 4-10pm every night.
+Tickets are $12 – $15/person.
 They have transformed the zoo into a colorful winter wonderland with over 700,000 lights.
 See dazzling 3-D animal light displays with new safety protocols.
 The changes are that the carousel, goat area & both aquariums will be closed.
 You need to purchase timed online tickets ahead of time.
 Other safety protocols are: face coverings, social distancing, one-way paths & outdoor areas only.

-Fantasy Lights – Spanaway, WA; Runs 11/21 – 1/3/21 from 5:30 – 9pm every night.
+Fantasy Lights – Spanaway, WA; Runs through 1/2 from 5:30 – 9pm every night.
 This is a drive – thru event.
 Drive through the 2-mile long Christmas lights display.
 Tune your radio to AM1700 to listen to special holiday music while you drive.
 Please anticipate very long waits, especially on Friday and Saturday evenings.
 Admission is $15 – $20 per vehicle (non-peak vs peak nights).
-There are also discount days on Nov.
-30-Dec.
-3, Dec.
-28-Jan.
-3, 2021 for $10/vehicle.
-When you purchase your tickets online, you can get a $3 discount, too.
+There are also discount days for $10/vehicle.

-Hometown Holiday Event Drive Thru Lights Display – Enumclaw, WA; December 4 – 6th from 5-9pm. $10/car & purchase your tickets online for a timed entry.
+Hometown Holiday Event Drive Thru Lights Display – Enumclaw, WA; December 10-12th from 5-9pm. $15/car & purchase your tickets online for a timed entry.
 This will be a country, hometown, community Christmas cruise full of lights, fun performances and holiday sounds!

 Light up the Mansion at Meeker Mansion – (looks like this one is cancelled this year?)
-Puyallup, WA; Fri & Sat evenings in December before Christmas from 5-8pm (First night is 5-9pm on 12/4).
+Puyallup, WA; Fri & Sat evenings in December before Christmas from 5-8pm.
 Free admission to drive thru the grounds.
 Drive thru this new holiday light display featuring the original lights from Puyallup’s historic Twinkle Lane.
 Drive thru the mansion’s carriage entrance & they will hand out candy canes & you can enjoy while you drive thru the beautiful grounds.

 Winterglow at Powellswood Gardens – Federal Way, WA; There are 12 nights available to visit in December.
 4:30 – 9pm Tickets are $12, kids $5 & 3 & under free.
 Timed entry, one way route & face masks required.
 This is an opportunity to visit these beautiful gardens & see it aglow with holiday lights for Christmas.

 Holiday Light Display at Carpinito Bros – Kent, WA; Available daily 8am – 9pm; Free admission.
 Pretty Christmas light display to check out while you are checking out their store & Christmas trees/wreaths and visit with the Reindeer!

 Make sure to check out Red Tricycle’s great list of neighborhood Christmas light displays around the Seattle area (I would add Sky Island in Bonney Lake to the list as it’s a long street full of beautiful lights – we go every year for years, such a great display!)